58 degrees, some sun at dawn but became overcast.

 Lovely day.
 Monarch butterflies fluttering around the milkweed in full bloom.

 TV40 commentator Mark Hyman is a conservative jerk.
+International Leatherman is the most prestigious of the adult reading magazines.
 This morning I saw a black and brown cat chasing a chipmunk in my backyard and heard the poor thing squeal as the cat got it.
 To whom does that black and brown cat belong?

 Went to the Atrium Assisted Living Center's Strawberry Fest and Open House in Agawam.
 On my way over I saw that the tents are still camped at St. Michael's.
 In the parking lot of The Atrium I saw a bumpersticker, "This Car Stops for All Tag Sales."
 I always park on the edge of things and walk in.
 The spacious lawn in front of the The Atrium had a tent over part of it and The Irish Parish Band was playing.
 Girls with trays were serving strawberry cookies, strawberries dipped in chocolate, strawberry chiffon pie and strawberry shortcake.
 To wash it all down they had strawberry soda and strawberry smoothies.